 The spectra can be saved and imported into a searchable database program with over 3,500 edited references; the database is linked to the large on-line mineralogical RRUFF database for Raman spectra.
 GL Gem Raman users will also have access to the C.I.G.
 (Canadian Institute of Gemmology) gem reference library which is being compiled from its large gem study collection.
 Other reference databases can be consulted on-line.

-There are already GL Gem Raman users in over 20 countries including Belgium, Brazil, Canada, Czech Republic, Cyprus, France, Germany, Hong Kong, Indonesia, Israel, Kuwait, The Netherlands, Oman, Singapore, Slovakia, Sri Lanka, Thailand, UK, USA and Vietnam.
+There are already GL Gem Raman users in over 20 countries including Belgium, Brazil, Canada, Czech Republic, Cyprus, France, Germany, Hong Kong, Indonesia, Israel, Kuwait, The Netherlands, Oman, Singapore, Slovakia, Sri Lanka, Taiwan, Thailand, UK, USA and Vietnam.

 The GL Gem Raman PL532 TEC is being used for scientific research in the Department of Earth and Environmental Sciences at the University of St Andrews, Scotland and at The Mineral Technology Center (CETEM) – a research institute of the Ministry of Science, Technology and Innovation (MCTI) in Rio de Janeiro, Brazil.